VHS Revival revisits Tony Scott’s explosive pop culture fairy tale.

 Mentor (Elvis Apparition) – I like you, Clarence.
 Always have.
 Always will.

-Although Clarence is the obvious lead here, it is perhaps Patricia Arquette’s Alabama who proves to be the movie’s true antihero.
-Alabama is a part of QT’s infamous shared universe, a call girl previously mentioned by Mr. White in Reservoir Dogs, and it is she who we find ourselves rooting for above all else.
-Clarence may be the wild card, but Alabama is the one with the most heart, a fact that is confirmed during an excruciating scene with the late, great James Gandolfini, whose emotionally corrupt gangster beats her to a pulp while her beau is off getting hamburgers.
-Arquette is endearingly gullible, but she is also selfless and loyal, a woman of grit who ties the whole thing together.
+Although Clarence is the obvious lead here, it is perhaps Patricia Arquette‘s Alabama who proves to be the movie’s true hero.
+Alabama is a part of QT’s infamous shared universe, a call girl previously mentioned by Mr. White in Reservoir Dogs, and it is she who we find ourselves rooting for above all.
+Clarence may be the wild card, but Alabama is the one with the most heart, a fact that is confirmed during an excruciating scene with the late James Gandolfini, whose emotionally corrupt gangster beats her to a bloody pulp before succumbing to her tenacious will for survival.
+Arquette is endearingly gullible, but she is also selfless and loyal.
 Like Tarantino’s most memorable leads she is idiosyncratic, a contradiction of strength and fragility, of trailer park sleaze and high moral fibre.